microcks/microcks.io/content/documentation/installing/operator.md

     replicas: 1
 ```

-We recommend having a look at [operator documentation](https://github.com/microcks/microcks-ansible-operator) for full understanding of CR.
+We recommend having a look at the [operator documentation](https://github.com/microcks/microcks-ansible-operator) for full understanding of CR.

 ## On any Kube distribution without OLM